Pumping gas is a routine that most drivers are required to do in most parts of the world.

 Why Do We Need to Pump Gas?

-Vehicles with internal combustion engines need gasoline, or gas, to create the power used to drive the vehicle forward.
+Vehicles with internal combustion engines need gasoline to create the power used to drive the vehicle forward.

 This type of engine uses gas to create controlled explosions.
 When these occur in small enclosed spaces, such as in a piston, energy is released as expanding gas.
 The power in the piston can be used to put the wheels in motion.